learn-co-curriculum/dsc-model-fit-linear-regression/README.md

     Add  weight                         with p-value 1.16293e-107
     Add  acceleration                   with p-value 0.000646572
+    Add  orig_3                         with p-value 0.0091813
     resulting features:
-    ['weight', 'acceleration']
+    ['weight', 'acceleration', 'orig_3']

-Applying the stepwise selection on our small auto-mpg example (just starting with the predictors weight, acceleration and the origin categorical levels), we end up with a model that just keeps the continuous variables in.
+Applying the stepwise selection on our small auto-mpg example (just starting with the predictors weight, acceleration and the origin categorical levels), we end up with a model that just keeps weight, acceleration, and orig_3.

 ### Feature ranking with recursive feature elimination

 Scikit-learn also provides a few [functionalities for feature selection](http://scikit-learn.org/stable/modules/classes.html#module-sklearn.feature_selection).
 Their `Feature Ranking with Recursive Feature Elimination` selects the pre-specified $n$ most important features.
+This means you must specify the number of features to retail.
+If this number is not provided, half are used by default.
 See [here](http://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.RFE.html) for more information on how the algorithm works.

 ```python